troglobit/libuev/README.md

 Build & Install
 ---------------

-The library is built for and developed on GNU/Linux systems, patches to support *BSD and its [kqueue][] interface are most welcome.

 libuEv use the GNU configure and build system.
 To try out the bundled examples, use the `--enable-examples` switch to the `configure` script.